 (Child) No charge for sleeping with no meal

 Golden Week period (5/1-5/10) is 1,000 yen more than the above amount, and Obon period (8/10-8/20) is 1,000 yen more than the above amount.

 During the winter (11/1 - 4/30), the heating fee is 500 yen more than the above price.

 The same fee applies to Friday and Saturday nights.

 The above rates do not include consumption tax or service charge.

 Covid-19 Preventative Measures

-We try to ventilate the room as much as possible by opening the windows and operating the ventilation fans.
-The hotel takes thorough health care measures, such as wearing masks, disinfecting hands, and gargling.
+We try to ventilate the room as much as possible by opening windows and operating ventilation fans.

 Nearby facilities and restaurants